On a generalisation of Cameron's base size conjecture: Exceptional group preliminaries

-Our approach when $H$ is parabolic is rather different and we give detailed information on how we obtain bounds on ${\rm fpr}(x, G/H)$ in Section~\ref{s:parabolics}.
-If $G_0 \in \mathcal{E}_1$, then the bounds in~\cite[Theorems 1--2]{LLS} are always sufficient for unipotent and semisimple elements, and better bounds can be obtained by inspecting the proof of~\cite[6.1]{LLS} for field and graph-field automorphisms, if necessary.
-This is however not true if $G_0 \in \mathcal{E}_2\cup \mathcal{E}_3$, where we will heavily use~\cite[3.2]{LLS} and~\cite{Lu} to derive better estimates for ${\rm fpr}(x, G/H)$ that are sensitive to ${\rm dim}\, x^{\bar{G}}$ for a given prime order element $x\in G$.
-For a unipotent element $x\in G$, it is always possible to compute precise values for ${\rm fpr}(x, G/H)$ using Lübeck's values of the Foulkes functions for $G_0$~\cite{Lu}.
 Now suppose that $x\in G$ is semisimple.
 If $G_0\in \mathcal{E}_3$, then an upper bound on the formula given by~\cite[3.2]{LLS} will be sufficient for our purposes but if $G_0\in \mathcal{E}_2$, then we will need to compute the precise value of ${\rm fpr}(x, G/H)$ to obtain our result.
 For field and graph-field automorphisms we will always appeal to a statement extracted from the proof of~\cite[6.1]{LLS} (see Proposition~\ref{prop:LLS-6.1}).
-Finally, for graph automorphisms when $G_0 = E_6^{\epsilon}(q)$, we derive appropriate bounds in Proposition~\ref{prop:e6-fpr-graph} when $q$ is odd using the approach described in ~\cite[6.4]{LLS}, which we record in Table~\ref{t:e6:graphs}, and for even $q$, we consult~\cite[Table 6]{BLS} and for the reader's convenience we record this information in Table~\ref{t:e6:graphs-p2}.
+Finally, for graph automorphisms when $G_0 = E_6^{\epsilon}(q)$, we derive appropriate bounds in Proposition~\ref{prop:e6-fpr-graph} when $q$ is odd using the approach described in ~\cite[6.4]{LLS}, which we record in Table~\ref{t:e6:graphs}, and for even $q$, we consult~\cite[Table 7]{BLS} and for the reader's convenience we record this information in Table~\ref{t:e6:graphs-p2}.
 We give more details in Section~\ref{s:parabolics}.

 \vs

 \textbf{Organisation.} The remainder of the paper is organised as follows: In Section~\ref{s:non-parabolics} we give fixed point ratio bounds for non-parabolic actions for groups with socle in $\mathcal{E}_2$.
 In Section~\ref{s:parabolics}, we explain how we derive fixed point ratio estimates on parabolic subgroups for groups with socle in $\mathcal{E}_2$ and $\mathcal{E}_3$.
 Finally, in Sections~\ref{s:e1}, \ref{s:e2}, and~\ref{s:e3}, we prove Theorem~\ref{thm:exceptional} for groups with socle in $\mathcal{E}_1, \mathcal{E}_2$ and $\mathcal{E}_3$, respectively.